Other financial support

 Other financial support you might get

-If you receive Universal Credit you may also be able to get:
+If you receive Universal Credit you may be able to get other payments too.

 - a Cold Weather Payment